mclancy96/validations-with-form_tag-rails/README.md

 usually-empty `new` form with the user's invalid entries.
 This way they don't have to re-type anything.

-(You wouldn't *always* want to do this, for example, with credit card numbers, because you want to minimize the amount of times sensitive information travels back and forth over the internet.)
+(You wouldn't *always* want to do this –– for example, with credit card numbers –– because you want to minimize the amount of times sensitive information travels back and forth over the internet.)